-In my opinion, hosting is all about making people feel super welcome and cared for.
-And although having an abundance of food on the table is always priority number one, there’s no need to be a homemade hero.
-Making an entire meal and dessert from scratch for a group can be a lot of work – even stressful at times!
+In my opinion, hosting is all about making people feel welcome and cared for.
+Although having an abundance of food on the table is always priority number one, there’s no need to be a homemade hero.
+Making an entire meal and dessert from scratch for a group can be a lot of work!
 And let’s be honest, a stressed-out host is never a fun one.

 Farm Boy’s variety of delicious pre-made foods makes it easy to fill your table without preparing every single thing yourself.

-To demonstrate, I’ve put together a complete meal you can prepare for family or guests that’s been simplified – and flavourized – using some great options from Farm Boy.
+To demonstrate, I’ve put together a complete meal for family or guests that’s been simplified using delicious options from Farm Boy.

 Starter: Roasted Butternut Squash Soup

-To start your meal, simply simmer some of Farm Boy’s Roasted Butternut Squash Soup and serve topped with a drizzle of sour cream, microgreens, and their Pumpkin Hemp Cereal.
+To start your meal, simply simmer some of Farm Boy’s Roasted Butternut Squash Soup.
+Serve topped with a drizzle of sour cream, microgreens, and their Pumpkin Hemp Cereal.
 Their fresh soups have that homemade flavour which you can then customize or dress up with some unique garnish.

 Main: Reverse-Sear Beef Roast & Seasonal Salad

 At my house growing up, Sunday family dinners often meant a beef roast which, while well-intended, I distinctly remember being as dry as a leather belt (sorry Mom!).
-The thing is, when you’re serving a roast, the whole idea is that it’s the star of the show, the centrepiece of the feast table.
+The thing is, when you’re serving a roast, the whole idea is that it’s the star of the show.
 And so, we need to give it the star treatment in terms of how it’s cooked.

 The reverse sear method is perfect for newbie and veteran cooks alike.
-It allows you to cook a roast to your preferred level of doneness, and then create the crust in minutes right before serving.
+It allows you to cook a roast to your preferred level of doneness and creates the crust in minutes before serving.
 And reverse-searing allows meat to cook in a gentle, controlled way to yield the most tender results, every time.
-It works the same on any cut of beef really, even thicker steaks.
+It works the same on any cut of beef, even thicker steaks.
 So you can splurge on a prime rib premium oven roast or opt for a more affordable cut like the sirloin tip I used in this recipe.
 There are lots of fresh cuts of meat to choose from at your local Farm Boy!

 This is just the kind of back-pocket cooking technique that I love to share – I hope you enjoy it!

 Last and certainly not least is dessert.
 And for that, I’m serving up my Sticky Ginger Cakes with Cranberry and Salted Caramel Sauce.
 This recipe needs no glowing introduction – the proof is literally in the sticky toffee pudding.
-It’s decadent, beautifully spiced, dense and moist.
-The fresh cranberries give the most perfect flavour contrast to the sticky-sweetness of the cakes and will have everyone who tries this raising an eyebrow with delight.
+It’s decadent, beautifully spiced, dense, and moist.
+Fresh cranberries give the most perfect flavour contrast to the sticky-sweetness of the cakes.
 This is not a dessert to sleep on…